08 Oct 101 Questions to Ask Before Investing in a Real Estate Syndication

 101 Questions To Ask The Sponsor Before You Invest In A New Real Estate Syndication

-- How long have you been in this market?
+- How long have you been investing in this real estate market?

-- What’s the biggest employer in the area?
+- Who are the big employers in the area?

-- What other projects or developments are going on in this area?
+- What are some of the developments going on in the area?

-- Have you done other projects in this submarket?
+- Have you done other investments in this area?

-- What do you like about this asset class?
+- What are the things you like about this asset class?

-- What don’t you like about this asset class?
+- What are the things you don’t you like about this asset class?

 - How many units are there?

-- What is the cost per unit, and how does that compare to the average for this area?
+- What is the cost per unit, and how does that compare to other comparable properties in the area?

-- What’s the median income for current tenants?
+- What is the median income for the current residents?